Sisters of Mercy: Controversies

-In 1869 Sister of Mercy Susan Saurin brought suit against her superiors accusing them of bullying, assault and imprisonment, and claiming £5,000 in damages.
-The "Great Convent Case" opened at Westminster Hall with heightened press interest given Victorian antipathy to all things Catholic.
+In 1869, Sister of Mercy, Susan Saurin, brought suit against her superiors accusing them of bullying, assault and imprisonment.
+She sought £5,000 in damages.
+The "Great Convent Case" opened at Westminster Hall with heightened press interest given Victorian antipathy to all things Roman Catholic.
 The Daily Telegraph made a special publication on the "Inner Life of the Hull Nunnery Exposed" to cover the trial.
 Saurin won her case and was awarded fifty pounds in damages.

-In May 2009, the institute was among four congregations of religious women that have come under scrutiny and criticism for their part in running Magdalene laundries in decades past, where women were brought by the state or their families for being unmarried and pregnant, or for other reasons.
-The report found that girls supervised by orders of nuns, chiefly the Sisters of Mercy, suffered much less sexual abuse but instead endured frequent assaults and humiliation.
+In May 2009, the institute was among four religious congregations for women that came under scrutiny and criticism for their part in running Magdalene laundries in past decades, where women were brought by the state, or their families, for being unmarried and pregnant, or for other reasons.
+The report found that girls supervised by congregations or orders, chiefly the Sisters of Mercy, suffered much less sexual abuse, but instead endured frequent assaults and humiliation.

 The Mercy Sisters have noted they were not compensated for caring for the women and that the laundries were not profit-making ventures.
 "We acknowledge fully the limitations of the service we provided for these women when compared with today's standards and sincerely wish that it could have been different.
 We trust that the implications of the changed context are understood by the wider society."

 In 2011, as part of their Sculpture Trail initiative, the Ennis Tidy Towns Committee erected a statue at the site of the old St. Xavier's Primary School, now the Clare Museum.
 Created by Barry Wrafter, it was commissioned to celebrate the work of the Sisters of Mercy since their coming to the town in 1854.
-In light of the controversy regarding the Magdalen laundries, RTE listeners were divided whether the statue should remain.